Mean Field Control with Poissonian Common Noise: A Pathwise Compactification Approach: Introduction

-The probabilistic compactification approach has been a powerful tool to establish the existence of the Markovian MFE in a general mean-field setup since the pioneer study in Lacker \cite{Lacker3}.
+The probabilistic compactification approach has been another powerful tool to establish the existence of Markovian MFEs in a general mean-field setup since the pioneer study in Lacker \cite{Lacker3}.
 The idea of compactification originates from the relaxed control formulation in Karoui et al. \cite{Karoui} and Haussmann and Lepeltier \cite{Haussmann} for single agent's control problems.
 The compactification arguments tackle the law of the controlled system directly and allow for non-unique optimal controls by utilizing a set-valued fixed-point theorem (such as Kakutani’s fixed-point theorem).
 In MFC and MFG problems without common noise, the compactification method has been generalized and employed in different settings such as MFG with controlled jumps in Benazzoli et al. \cite{Benazzoli}; MFG with absorption in Campi and Fisher \cite{Campi}; MFG with finite states in Cecchin and Fisher \cite{Cecchin}; MFG with singular controls in Fu and Horst \cite{Fu}; MFC with singular control and mixed state-control-law constraints in \cite{BWY1}; MFG of controls with reflected state dynamics in \cite{BWY}.
 Comparing with these studies without common noise, the consideration of common noise brings significantly more complexities as the limiting environment is described by a stochastic flow of conditional distribution of the population given the common noise.
 As a key step in the compactification approach, one has to carry out the fixed point argument to the space of measure-valued processes to conclude the consistency condition of MFE, which is however lack of compactness.
-Another major challenge of the compactification method in the presence of common noise is the lack of continuity of the conditional law with respect to the joint law when the conditional probability space is not finite.
+Another major challenge in the compactification method is the lack of continuity of the conditional law with respect to the joint law when the conditional probability space is not finite.
 Specifically, the convergence of joint laws $\Law(X_n, Y) \to \Law(X, Y)$ does not imply the convergence of conditional laws $\Law(X_n|Y) \to \Law(X|Y)$, $\Law(Y)$-a.s. when $Y$ takes infinite values.
-As proposed in \cite{Carmona1}, one way to address these obstacles is to first consider the discretization of common noise such that the MFE only depends on a finite number of random outcomes and then pass to the limit when the time-space grid is refined.
-This discretization procedure has become the main tool to tackle the MFC and MFG problems in the presence of Brownian common noise, see also the aforementioned studies \cite{BT22,Bcampi,Tangpi24}, and one well-known drawback is that the obtained MFE is only of the weak type.
+The same technical issues from the lack of compactness and continuity also arise in applying the compactification approach in MFC problems with common noise.
+To circumvent these technical obstacles, a discretization procedure was initially proposed in Carmona et al. \cite{Carmona1} for MFG with drift control by discretizing the Brownian common noise in space and time, and then taking a suitable limiting argument.
+As a consequence, the obtained MFE are called the weak MFE as they are not necessarily adapted to the common noise filtration.
+Later, the same discretization technique of common noise and different levels of generalizations in compactification arguments have been developed in various context such as Barrasso and Touzi \cite{BT22} for MFG with both drift and volatility control, Tangpi and Wang \cite{Tangpi24} for MFG of controls and random entry time, and Burzoni and Campi \cite{Bcampi} for MFG with absorption, all compromised to the existence of weak MFE as in \cite{Carmona1}.
 In a special and restrictive setting when the interaction incurs via the conditional law given the current value of common noise, Tangpi and Wang \cite{Tangpi25} recently established the existence of strong MFEs using a compactness criterion for Malliavin-differentiable random variables to processes without the step of discretization.